 I recently entered a competition where I had to cook a dish using sustainable fish.
 I had my last run through a couple of days before the competition and my lecturers were discussing how rare gold medals were at this particular competition.
 I came back to the college after the competition with a gold medal and a huge grin.

 If I ever opened my own restaurant I’d want a little place on the coast serving fresh, local produce.

 There are loads of chefs I admire such as Lisa Allen, Magnus Nilsson, Andrew Fairlie, Michael O’hare and Dan Barber.
 However the chef I admire the most is one of my lecturers.
 I’ve always had an interest in cooking but my interest turned into a slight obsession after listening to the way he spoke about food.
 He really inspired me with his style of cooking and the kind of dishes he produces.
 His passion for our industry is infectious and I don’t think I’d be half the chef I am now if I hadn’t had him as a teacher.

 Scotland undoubtedly has some of the best produce in the world.
-I’m most passionate about Scottish seafood and game because I don’t think enough people appreciate just how good it is.
+I’m most passionate about Scottish seafood, I don’t think enough people appreciate just how good it is.

 Butter, garlic and lemon.

 I always keep it pretty simple when I’m at home.
 We built a little Tandoor oven in the back garden so I’ve been experimenting with that.